kdwink/restic-configured/README.md

 * Trailing / in pattern is ignored, leading / anchors pattern to root directory.
 * Pattern must match one or more complete file/directory components of path.
 * Single * wildcard does NOT match over directory separator

+## OSX setup

+On OSX it may be necessary to grant `/usr/sbin/cron` "Full Disk Access" permission.
+Settings -> Security & Privacy -> Full Disk Access.